Seattle Municipal Tower, 700 5th Ave Suite 1700, Seattle, WA98104

 We invest with Seattle Public Schools to provide additional health services that support academic success.

-The Seattle Early Education Collaborative works together to create a shared vision for early learning to achieve greater gains for children.
+The Seattle Early Education Collaborative (SEEC) is a group of agencies and individuals working together to create a shared vision for early learning to achieve greater gains for children.
+Partners include our Step Ahead program, Head Start grantees, and the Early Childhood Education and Assistance Program (ECEAP).

 The Levy invests in summer learning programs to help lessen summer learning loss for low-income students, while also providing extra time for students who are behind to catch up with their peers.